 If you are like one of the many aspiring homeowners out there, you have been dreaming of the day you will finally have a place to call your own.
-But, according to Bankrate, about a third of all purchasers are denied for a mortgage.
-If done right, rent to own can make the home buying process easier for buyers who are unable to get approved for an affordable mortgage.
+But about a purchasers are denied for a mortgage after application or are so worried about getting denied, they never apply.
+If done right, rent to own can make the home buying process easier for buyers who are unable to get approved for an affordable mortgage right away.

 But where should you start?
 And how do you know the rent to own opportunity you have is legit...

 First, it is important to understand there is more than one way to rent to own.
 Basically, rent-to-own includes turning an up-front amount of cash or portions of monthly rent payments into your future down payment to help achieve homeownership (or both).
 If you are asking yourself: what does rent to own mean? or, how does rent-to-own work? continue reading...

 Is rent to own a new idea?

 The idea is not new.
 Buyers and sellers have been using rent to own agreements for decades.
 However, recent changes to lending standards and loan processing have made it more challenging for many aspiring homeowners to secure an affordable loan, and rent to own has become a promising alternative if done right and with the right team in place.